marklogic/flux/docs/import/embedder/embedder.md

 embedding model API.
 However, Flux does not ship with any of these implementations, as each embedding model implementation can include dozens of dependencies that can potentially conflict with each other.
-Consequently, a required step for using Flux's embedder feature is to include a JAR file in Flux's `./ext` directory that contains the LangChain4j embedding model implementation for your desired embedding model, along with its dependencies.
+Consequently, a required step for using Flux's embedder feature is to include a JAR file in Flux's `./ext` directory that contains the LangChain4j integration for your desired embedding model, along with its dependencies.
 Each [Flux release](https://github.com/marklogic/flux/releases), beginning with the 1.2.0 release, includes separate JAR files that can be downloaded and included in Flux for this purpose.
-This guide also covers how to construct your own JAR file for any LangChain4j-supported embedding model.
+You can also [create your own integration](custom-integration.md) for any LangChain4j-supported embedding model.

 ## Specifying an embedder